spinklerz/Projects/Networking_And_Security/Network_Attacks/README.md

 - Concern:

   - For my local network, having 0 auth for things like router advertisements can cause many issues, like trusting an attacker's machine to act as the router and telling other machines to override the current TTL of a router and set it to 0.
+Although I will say that sending out RS packets had little or no influence on when a router would send a RA.

 - Solution